uiowa-cs-3210-0001/cs3210-assignments/course-project/README.md

 ### How do the animals choose when and where to move?

-The specific algorithm is up to you, but see the [ecosystem rule #11](#ecosystem-rules).
+The specific algorithm is up to you, but see [ecosystem rule #11](#ecosystem-rules).
 You can still introduce an element of randomness to this — e.g. an animal that is in danger might from time to time get “distracted” and get eaten anyway.

+### Do I need to test my simulation with any other data other than what's provided in the [`input`](input/) directory?

+Yes, it's both [required](#grading--progress-tracking) and highly recommended to use a variety of inputs (correct and incorrect) to fully explore the system's behavior as it's being developed.
+You are also welcome to include interesting cases of highly stable or otherwise unsual ecosystems as a part of your project submission.